wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

 1. Run your site and visit the gallery page (http://localhost:8000/gallery) and it should run exactly like it did in examples/test site with slightly different choices for the Rich Text Editor in the body of the gallery page.

 ## 3. Create the Gallery as reusable component to be used within site.
-If you are going to have component reusable for a page or template, its best to have them placed in `src/components` so they can be reused by any page/template.
-While you could import them from another page, it's not best practice and makes future finding and maintaining hard finding components within a page.
+If you have components which may appear on more than one page in your site, its best practice to place them in `src/components` so they can be reused by any page/template.
+While you could theoretically import them from another page, keeping reusable components organized in one place makes a site much easier to maintain.

 1. Create a folder call Gallery in `src/components`
 1. Move the Gallery.tsx & CaptionedImage.tsx to the `/src/components/Gallery` folder